egehanyorulmaz/reference_etl/README.md

 2- Make sure docker is up and running.\
 3- Run `docker-compose -f etl_databases.yml up -d` in the terminal to install Postgresql and MySQL databases. \
 4- Run `docker-compose -f apache-airflow.yaml up -d` in the terminal to install Apache Airflow and required dependent services.
+5- Run python file, initialize_databases.py, which is located inside the dags folder.
+6- Run python file, initialize_reference_table.py, which is located inside the dags folder.

 To access the database, you can use tools like DataGrip.
 I highly recommend using DataGrip if you are working with multiple databases at the same time.
 It allows migrating data from one database to another and it will be a useful feature if you are not concerned about time restrictions.
 But, I have to say it will be inefficient.